TobiasPSP/doneland_sources/Components/Switch/Relais/Wireless/README.md

 Most people control devices wirelessly every day without even thinking about it: by using a *garage door opener*, *TV remote control*, *smartphone apps*, etc, you are controlling all kinds of electrical devices.
 The *wireless relais* discussed here provide you with a *generic way* to retrofit *remote control capability* to *any* device you want.

-**The wireless relais discussed here require dangerous AC voltage.
-Never use AC high voltage in your DIY projects unless you are a qualified electrician or have comparable expertise.**
+**Never use AC high voltage in your DIY projects unless you are a qualified electrician or have comparable expertise.**

 <img src="images/relais_rfwifi_overview_top_t.png" width="80%" height="80%" />

-> [!NOTE]
-> *Wireless relais* may look very similarly, so always make sure you check the technical specs on the housing and ensure you are purchasing the *wireless technology* you intend to use.